irulenot/Linear_Classifier/README.md

 # Linear classifier

-*Disclamer*
-*This is a learning project which contains my narritive and was not refined.
+*Disclamer: This is a learning project which contains my narritive and was not refined.
 It's more of a story than production code.*

 ## Details
 - Scalable number of features (test up to 3)